 Supermoon 2014: what is it and how can I see it?

-Everything you need to know ahead of the first supermoon of 2014 this weekend
+Everything you need to know ahead about the second supermoon of 2014

-The moon will appear particularly large and bright on Saturday evening, in what will be the first of three 'supermoon' events this summer.
-Skywatchers will be able to witness the phenomenon on three occasions starting this weekend with two further supermoons due in August and September.
+The moon will appear particularly large and bright this week, in what is the second of three 'supermoon' events this summer.
+After last night's full moon, the moon will be waning this week but will remain impressive.
+Skywatchers will have one more opportunity to witness the phenomenon in September.

 What is a supermoon?